Leaving Certificate Geography

 Open spaces:

-The most common zones are:
+The most common zones are

 R: Residential/Recreational/Religious